SgtMurv/pokemon-api/README.md

 # pokemon-api
 A repo to get me familiar with creating an api with golang.
-What other better way to learn it than with pokemon as the data :D
+I could think of nothing better than to use pokemon data to help the learning process